The-Blooket-Hacks/Blooket-Hacks/README.md

   <p align="center">
    Welcome to the first repository with fully unobfuscated, working hacks.
    We will strive to only provide unobfuscated versions, so that people know what is in it.
-   <strong>Please do not market it as your own, and make forks private please.</strong>
+   <strong>Please do not market it as your own, and please do not create forks.</strong>
    We have based some of these off other peoples', with some edits to improve it.
     <br />
     <br />